JochenHeckl/NavMeshECS/README.md

   *A: Make sure your project supports Universal renderpipeline.
 Usually Going Edit --> Project Settings... --> Graphics and selecting Scriptable Render Pipeline Settings should do it.
 For convenience there are settings coming with the example.
 Just click the dropdown saying None(Render Pipeline Asset) and select UniversalRenderPipelineAsset from the list.*

-  - **Q: Everything seems to be fine but the capsules are not moving..**
+- **Q: Everything seems to be fine but the capsules are not moving.**

   *A: Sometimes the nav mesh data seems to break when importing samples from packages.
 Simply bake you navmesh data to solve this problem.